khaledWA/Data-Structures/A2/README.txt

 Email : kaldaqqa@uoguelph.ca
 Student ID: 1170260

+q1.c is the Car rental service program. q2.c is the reverse polish notation porgram

 For q.1:
 When you compile and run, you will be presented with the table of transactions.
 Pick a transaction and follow the instructions.
 Ex: